lebao3105/Commands-collection/CONTRIBUTING.md

 ## Create a new program

+> Note: Parts of this section are outdated due to the use of C GetOpt.
+Will update later.
+> For now, check programs like calltime and dir for examples.

 ### Write a new file

 Create a new file with the `.pp` extension in [src](src).
 Some units to [include](include) (not required to add all of them) and update (if you want and the thing to add is fit):